Science Carnival Frequently Asked Questions & Answers

 Where do I park?

 Free parking is available at Oxnard High School, located at 3400 W. Gonzales Street, Oxnard CA across from Thurgood Marshall Elementary School.
-Additional parking is available at The Church of Jesus Christ of Latter Day Saints at 3301 W. Gonzales Street, Oxnard CA. Free parking has been made available by these partners.
+Parking is also allowed along Patterson adjacent to the school.
+Free parking has been made available by these partners.
 School buses will be able to pull up directly to the school to unload students and family members.
 Courtesy shuttles are available from the two parking areas.

 How much is the parking fee?